 Monetary donations for any amount in the form of stocks, bonds, mutual funds, life insurance, real estate, annuities, trust funds, as well as cash, are welcomed and appreciated.
 Donors may designate the gift for current utilization or for endowment, whereby the gift is invested and preserved with the resulting income used annually.
 Gifts generally are deductible for income, estate, and inheritance tax purposes.
 Consult your attorney or tax advisor regarding specific tax questions.
 Donor’s wishes for public recognition or anonymity will be honored.

-Make checks payable to West Liberty Community School District Foundation and mail with form to 1103 N. Elm, West Liberty, Iowa.
+Make checks payable to West Liberty Community School District Foundation and mail with the form to:

 Naming is a unique way to honor someone special, cherish the memory of a loved one, or show your support.